Lewisham Council Homepage Skip navigation

 20th century

-In an imaginative move for the time, the existing woodland strip from Whitefoot Terrace to Bromley Road was kept and became the Woodland Walk, a pleasant green trail through the estate.
+In an imaginative move for the time, the existing woodland strip from Whitefoot Terrace to Bromley Road was kept and became the Woodland Walk.

 Today

 When first built, most of the roads at Downham had grass verges and trees, but the increase in car parking has led to the removal of many of these.
-This loss of greenery has made the survival of Woodland Walk even more important for the residents of the Downham Estate.
+This loss of greenery has made the survival of Woodland Walk is even more important for the Downham Estate residents.

 Contact